rbnadageri33/Capstone_Fandango_movie_review_froad_analysis/README.md

 ### The Data

 Data openly available on 538's github: https://github.com/fivethirtyeight/data.
 There are two csv files, one with Fandango Stars and Displayed Ratings, and the other with aggregate data for movie ratings from other sites, like Metacritic,IMDB, and Rotten Tomatoes.

+It is an very amazing project and lot of methods will be went through during this